jruby/activerecord-jdbc-adapter/README.md

   - Derby (`activerecord-jdbcderby-adapter`)
   - HSQLDB (`activerecord-jdbchsqldb-adapter`)
   - H2 (`activerecord-jdbch2-adapter`)
-  - MSSQL (`activerecord-jdbcmssql-adapter`) - does not support SQL Azure by default, see the [README][2] for more information.
+  - MSSQL (`activerecord-jdbcmssql-adapter`) — Does not support SQL Azure by default, see the [README][2] for more information.

 2a.
 For Rails 3, if you're generating a new application, use the